MileHacker Logo

 El Tajín Archaeological Site

-An ancient pre-Columbian city and a major Classic period site of the Totonac culture, recognized for its unique architecture, especially the Pyramid of the Niches.
+An ancient pre-Columbian city and a major Classic period site of the Totonac culture, recognized for its unique architecture, particularly the Pyramid of the Niches.
 It is an UNESCO World Heritage site and a significant archaeological treasure.

 Visitor Logistics